Intervention

 WF1995913 Shaped 2024 Classcraft blog batch2 20

-What Is RTI?
+What is RTI?

-Most schools follow an RTI education model with multi-tier approach.
 Let’s look at each tier and discuss strategies you can use in your classroom to support students within each one.

-The Three RTI Tiers
+The three RTI tiers

 Tier 1: High-quality instruction and proactive assessment